 Cocoa Beans

 The quality of Belgian chocolate starts with the cocoa beans.
 Chocolatiers in Belgium often use two main types of cocoa beans: Criollo and Forastero.
 Criollo beans are known for their delicate flavor and are considered rare and high-quality.
 Forastero beans are more common and provide a strong, robust taste.
 These beans come from various regions, including West Africa, South America, and the Caribbean.
 The careful selection of cocoa beans is essential for creating the rich flavors that Belgian chocolate is famous for.
 The Criollo cacao is used as a flavoring cocoa bean and mixed in with the Forastero cocoa beans when making the base chocolate.
 Forastero has traditionally been the main cocoa bean variety in Belgian chocolate making.
 This is mostly due to the availability of the raw ingredients shipping via the trade routes from West Africa to Northern Europe.
-Belgian chocolate generally has a heavier roasted flavor due to the tradition of higher roast temperatures of the cocoa beans - this is a quintessential flavor profile characteristic of Belgian Chocolate.
+Belgian chocolate generally has a heavier roasted flavor due to the tradition of higher roast temperatures of the cocoa beans – a quintessential Belgian flavor profile.

-Other Ingredients
+Other Belgian Chocolate Ingredients

 No Artificial Additives